BrightspaceUILabs/facet-filter-sort/README.md

 ### d2l-labs-applied-filters

 A multi-select-list allowing the user to see (and remove) the currently applied filters.
 Works with the `d2l-labs-filter-dropdown` above.
-If you are using `d2l-filter` from `core`, see [d2l-labs-applied-core-filters](#d2l-labs-applied-core-filters).

 NOTE: This component uses the `slotchange` event and so will not work if you require IE support